darnouk/WROC-Project-Tracker/persona-and-scenario.md

 ## User Persona: Sarah Chen, GIS Project Manager

-**Background**: Sarah is a 32-year-old GIS Project Manager at the Wisconsin Regional Orthoimagery Consortium (WROC).
-She has 8 years of experience in geospatial project coordination and manages multiple aerial mapping initiatives across Wisconsin counties simultaneously.
+**Background**: Zach is a middle-aged senior manager of the aerial mapping group at Ayres Associates.
+He has decades of experience in geospatial project coordination and manages multiple aerial mapping initiatives across Wisconsin counties simultaneously.

 **Role & Responsibilities**:
-- Oversees 15-20 active orthoimagery and LiDAR projects annually
+- Oversees dozens of active orthoimagery and LiDAR projects annually.
+- Supervises an aerial mapping team of 30 total project managers, supervisors, and technicians.
-- Coordinates with county governments, contractors, and state agencies
+- Coordinates with county governments, contractors, and state agencies on project scope, budgeting, and contracting.
-- Tracks project timelines, budgets, and deliverable specifications
+- Tracks project timelines, budgets, and deliverable specifications.
-- Reports progress to WROC steering committee and stakeholders
+- Reports progress to WROC leadership committee and stakeholders.

 **Pain Points**:
-- Currently uses spreadsheets and static maps to track 30+ years of historical projects
+- Currently uses spreadsheets and static maps to track 30+ years of historical projects.
-- Difficult to quickly visualize project coverage gaps across Wisconsin
+- Difficult to quickly visualize project coverage gaps across Wisconsin.
-- Time-intensive to answer stakeholder questions about project history
+- Time-intensive to answer stakeholder questions about project history.
-- Challenging to identify counties ready for new orthoimagery cycles
+- Challenging to identify counties ready for new orthoimagery cycles.
+Mostly reliant on dated static maps and memory.

-**Technical Comfort**: Intermediate GIS user, comfortable with web applications, prefers intuitive interfaces over complex software.
+**Technical Comfort**: Intermediate GIS user, comfortable with web applications, prefers intuitive and aesthetic interfaces over complex software.

 ---

 ## Scenario of Envisioned Use

 ### Morning Planning Session
-It's Tuesday morning, and Sarah receives an email from the WROC steering committee asking: *"Which counties haven't had LiDAR collection in the past 5 years, and what would be the estimated budget for a statewide update?"*
+It's Tuesday morning, and Zach receives an email from the WROC leadership committee asking: *"After hearing about the 2023-2025 cycle's tremendous success in delivering orthoimagery at various high resolutions, Douglas County's LIO has expressed interest in joining our consortium.
+They would like further insight on Ayres' experience delivering specifically 6" resolution throughout the last 5 years.
+Can you provide a list of counties this has been done for since 2020?"*

-Instead of opening multiple spreadsheets and cross-referencing project databases, Sarah opens the WROC Project Tracker on her laptop.
+Instead of opening multiple spreadsheets and cross-referencing project databases, Zach opens the WROC Project Tracker on his laptop.

 ### Step 1: Quick Assessment
-Sarah logs in and immediately sees Wisconsin's county boundaries displayed on an interactive map.
-She can quickly scan the visual landscape and see the current state of project coverage across the state.
+Zach logs in and immediately sees Wisconsin's county boundaries displayed on an interactive map.
+He can quickly scan the visual landscape and see the current state of project coverage across the state.

 ### Step 2: Targeted Analysis
 She sets the filters to:
-- **Project Type**: LiDAR only
+- **Project Type**: Ortho only
-- **Year Range**: 2019-2024 (last 5 years)
+- **Year Range**: 2020-2025 (last 5 years)
-- **Location**: Statewide
+- **Location**: <no filters set; want all counties>
+- **Resolution**: 6"

-After clicking "Apply Filters," the map updates to highlight only counties with recent LiDAR projects while dimming others.
-Sarah can instantly see visual gaps - counties that appear dimmed are candidates for new LiDAR collection.
+After clicking "Apply Filters," the map updates to highlight only counties with recent Orthoimagery projects while dimming others.
+Zach can instantly see which counties had 6" Ortho projects in the last 5 years under "Total Projects" and convey that information to WROC/Douglas County.

-### Step 3: Detailed Investigation
-Sarah clicks on several dimmed counties (those without recent LiDAR) to view their popup information.
-Each popup shows:
-- County name
-- Last LiDAR collection year (if any)
-- Resolution specifications from previous collections

-### Step 4: Documentation and Planning
-Using the visual map and results panel showing project counts, Sarah quickly identifies 23 counties needing LiDAR updates.
-She takes a screenshot of the filtered map view and notes the budget totals from the results section.

-### Step 5: Stakeholder Communication
+### Step 3: Stakeholder Communication
-Within 15 minutes, Sarah has compiled a comprehensive response for the steering committee, including a visual map showing gaps, specific county lists, and preliminary budget estimates based on historical project data.
+Within 15 minutes, Zach has compiled a comprehensive response for the WROC leadership committee.

 ---

 ## Meaningful Insight Achievement

-Through this scenario, Sarah transforms from reactive data hunting to proactive spatial analysis.
-The WROC Project Tracker enables her to:
+Through this scenario, Zach transforms from reactive data hunting to proactive spatial analysis.
+The WROC Project Tracker enables him to:

-1. **Visualize Coverage Gaps**: Instantly identify counties needing attention through map-based filtering
-2. **Make Data-Driven Decisions**: Use historical patterns to inform future project planning
-3. **Respond Rapidly**: Answer complex stakeholder questions in minutes instead of hours
+1. **Respond Rapidly**: Answer complex stakeholder questions in minutes instead of hours
 4. **Communicate Effectively**: Provide visual evidence to support project recommendations
 5. **Optimize Resource Allocation**: Identify clustering opportunities for cost-effective project bundling